 Favourite thing to do in my job: Hearing about, or getting cards from, patients who have been successfully treated … makes you feel all warm and fuzzy inside :)

-Your average Joe radiotherapy physicist :)
+About Me: Your average Joe radiotherapy physicist :)

 My names Rob, I’m 26 and from South Wales but currently living on the Wirral (near Liverpool).